Showing posts with label Nubeqa. Show all posts

 • Time to next chemotherapy increased significantly in all subgroups.

 III.
-SENESCENSE WITH SEQUENTIAL USE
+SENESCENCE WITH SEQUENTIAL USE

 Both the TITAN trial of Erleada (apalutamide) and the ENZAMET trial of Xtandi (enzalutamide) showed no benefit for the advanced hormone therapy when docetaxel had been used previously.
 Timing is important!
 When chemo or advanced hormone therapy is used as monotherapy, protective mechanisms (like cellular senescence) kick in soon afterward.
 It protects the cancer cells from destruction by the other medicine.
 They have to be used together or wait until the first drug stops working.